dku-plant-futures/dku-plant-futures.github.io/content/post/weekend-read/2024-12-14/index.md

 Currently, Wallace-Wells writes for the [New York Times](https://www.nytimes.com/column/david-wallace-wells).
-Since this is mostly a plant-based diet blog, I think his column *"Food as You Know It Is About to Change"* is especially relevant.
+Since this is mostly a plant-based diet blog, I think his column [Food as You Know It Is About to Change](https://web.archive.org/web/20241209012848/https://www.nytimes.com/2024/07/28/opinion/food-climate-crisis-prices.html) is especially relevant.
 In it, he talks about how the global food system is facing more hunger, climate risks, and price instability.
 He also points out that innovations like resilient crops and plant-based diets give us hope.
 At the same time, he stresses how important it is to push for bigger